Rediscover Pleasure, Connection, and Confidence in Your Sexuality.

 Why Should You Talk About Sex & Intimacy?

 Sex and intimacy are core parts of our humanity—yet many of us face challenges in feeling safe, fulfilled, or confident in these areas.
 Whether you’re navigating mismatched desires, past trauma, shame, or questions about identity and expression, therapy can be a powerful step toward deeper connection and joy.
-At Love Power Therapy, I offer a compassionate, judgment-free space to explore your unique experiences with sex and intimacy—helping you heal wounds, communicate needs, and cultivate pleasure on your terms

 Who Can Benefit from Sex and Intimacy Therapy?